-The RAM program is currently scheduled to conclude with its fourth solicitation in the summer of 2013.
-However, the Commission has recently indicated their intent to extend the program into the middle of 2014 so that the IOUs have an opportunity to procure replacement capacity for failed RAM projects or fulfill any unmet RAM procurement requirements.
-If the program is no longer functioning when SDG&E is ready to initiate procurement on behalf of SunRate customers, SDG&E will utilize other Commission-approved procurement programs like the renewable Feed-in-Tariff ("FiT") or utility scale renewable solicitations to procure SunRate capacity.
+SDG&E's RAM program is currently scheduled to conclude with its fifth solicitation in the summer of 2014.7 If the authorized RAM solicitations have concluded prior to the point at which SDG&E is ready to initiate procurement on behalf of SunRate customers, SDG&E will utilize other Commission-approved procurement programs like the renewable Feed-in-Tariff ("FiT") or utility scale renewable solicitations, or hold an additional RAM solicitation, to procure SunRate capacity.
+SunRate will create a sustainable market for offsite (utility scale) renewable projects by resulting in the procurement of renewable generation above the current RAM, and potentially FiT (if this mechanism is used for SunRate procurement), program targets.